vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-- handle mic permission not given, error
+X - handle mic permission not given, error

 bug: entities list
    - loads initial entity data from window.serializedSpace.entities, which isn't updated (when you close and reopen menu, entities should be the full list, not the original)